browser-automation

 3. Allow enough time for each command to complete.
 Midscene commands involve AI inference and screen interaction, which can take longer than typical shell commands.
 A typical command needs about 1 minute; complex act commands may need even longer.

 Automate web browsing using npx @midscene/web@1.
-Launches a headless Chrome via Puppeteer that persists across CLI calls — no session loss between commands.
+By default, launches a headless Chrome via Puppeteer that persists across CLI calls — no session loss between commands.
+Also supports CDP mode and Bridge mode to connect to an existing Chrome browser.
 Each CLI command maps directly to an MCP tool — you (the AI agent) act as the brain, deciding which actions to take based on screenshots.

 When to Use